Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

 The settings for convergence control and non-linear connectivity variants are given as follows.
 For the variants that use probability capping we set $p_{max}$ to 0.9.
 The $L_2$-norm threshold for both full inversion and partial inversion is set to 0.65, as that corresponds to the middle of the interval of the possible values.
 For the evaluation of shortcut-generating rules we consider $D=2$ and $D=3$, as $D=1$ has limited impact on the gradient flow and $D>3$ results in too few shortcuts created, given the network depth limitation.
 We do not consider the convergence control and the shortcut patterns jointly: since both of them act like regularizers on the search procedure, their significance is easier to analyze separately.
 The total number of iterations is $t_{max}=9$ for the baseline and probability capped variants, which, under the adopted schedule, corresponds to the maximum layer count of 16.
 However, for the inversion experiments the search is run further to allow for observing the results after multiple instances of inversion triggering.
 The achievable layer count is 22 for these variants.

 All of our experiments are implemented in PyTorch and performed on a workstation with 4 GeForce 1080Ti GPU units.
 The running times are included with the reported results.
-The source code will be made publicly available on GitHub upon acceptance of the paper.
+The source code is available on GitHub \footnote{~\url{https://github.com/anton-muravev/ased}}.